First Pages—PB & Novel Breakouts

 What is a story slam?

 A Story Slam is a competition where people read their original work without props, costumes, or music in front of a panel of judges.
-There is a three-minute time limit.
+Each piece must be less than three minutes in length.

-A panel of five judges will be randomly chosen from the audience.
-Each judge will privately score your slam based on how much they liked your story and your performance of it.
+A panel of five judges will be picked from the audience.
+Each judge will privately score your slam based on how much they liked your piece and your performance of it.
 Judges give each slam a score from 0 to 10, with 10 being the highest or “perfect” score.
-The top three scores will be announced at the end of the night.
-Each of the top three performers will receive a fabulous prize!

 What makes a winning story slam performance?

-The story should be able to reach your audience the first time it’s heard and move them in some emotional way.
-How the story is read is as important as the content.
+The pieces should be able to reach your audience the first time it’s heard and move them in some emotional way.
+How it is read is as important as the content.

-Sign up at the registration table before Saturday at 7:00 P.M.
-Fifteen names will be drawn at the beginning of the Story Slam.
+Sign up before Saturday at 6:00 P.M. and bring three pieces of writing to perform to Dublin City Pub.
+Twelve names will be randomly drawn at the beginning of the Story Slam.

 What if my name is chosen?

-You will be given three minutes to perform your original story or poem in front of a panel of five judges.
-If you go over the time limit, points will be deducted from the total score.
+You will be given three minutes to perform your original piece in front of a panel of five judges.
+If you go over the time limit, 10 points will be deducted from the total score.
 Participants must read their own work.

 What if my feelings get hurt?